 If you have an idea for when you’d like to move your wedding, such as the following summer, include these thoughts in the message so guests are prepared.
 Add contact details to ensure any questions can be quickly answered.

 Zoom is a great tool which you can use to keep up with friends and family when you can’t physically see them.
 Why not schedule in a pub quiz to keep everyone’s spirits up?
 If you had to cancel your hen party or stag do, there are loads of virtual party games which you can do over a video call.
 Don’t miss out on social occasions just because you can’t physically see them.

-Look to the future
+4. Look to the Future

 Consider having some sort of schedule for tasks you will complete with breaks in between.
-Recognize ways you can make yourself feel good, whether that’s a night in as a couple, chatting to a friend on the phone or engaging in your hobby.
+Recognise ways you can make yourself feel good, whether that’s a night in as a couple, chatting to a friend on the phone or engaging in your hobby.

 Many couples are saving money because we cannot go out, so consider adding this to the wedding budget.
 Being creative is a great outlet, so why not make a scrapbook or wedding planner, which you could work on with your partner.
 Equally, if you aren’t ready to think about it, don’t feel pressured.
 Consider finding something else to put your time into, such as a new hobby or project.
 Listen to your feelings and work through them with friends and family.
 It’s important we all support each other during this challenging time.

 How to postpone a wedding conclusion

 This situation can be really heartbreaking when you had your wedding planned, but we hope that this blog has made you feel more at ease.
-Take the process of cancellation at your own pace and work with your partner to find what works best for your situation.
+Take the process of postponement or cancellation at your own pace and work with your partner to find what works best for your situation.
 Remember that friends and family will most likely be more than happy to help you if needed, and you have your special day to look forward to in the future.